cperezep/react-notes/README.md

 Keep in mind that `useRef` doesn’t notify you when its content changes.
 Mutating the `.current` property doesn’t cause a re-render.
 If you want to run some code when React attaches or detaches a ref to a DOM node, you may want to use a callback ref instead.

-### React.useReducer
+### React.useReducer <a id="useReducer"></a>
 Sometimes you want to separate the state logic from the components that make the state changes.
 In addition, if you have multiple elements of state that typically change together, then having an object that contains those elements of state can be quite helpful.
 This is where `useReducer` comes in really handy. `useReducer` is usually preferable to useState when you have complex state logic that involves multiple sub-values or when the next state depends on the previous one.

 Accepts a reducer of type `(state, action) => newState`, and returns the current state paired with a `dispatch` method.
 (If you’re familiar with Redux, you already know how this works.)